Where Does the Ugly in You Come Out? Go There More Often.

 So when will there be a “next time”?
 I suggest you actively plan for those times by putting yourself in the places where you’re challenged the most.

 The places where you feel most vulnerable, most inadequate, most unnerved by the situation.
 Make them places where you feel ugly.

 Go where the people scare you, where your “comparison” muscle gets the most action.
 Go there.
 Face it.

 For me, it’s the gym.

 I live in Hollywood, California, so I’m sure I don’t need to explain much about the scenery around here.
 And going to the gym, which is regularly populated with 6′ freaks of nature disguised as models and actors, can send me into a negative vortex of inadequacy.
-These fairy-like people who bend themselves into knots in every yoga pose imaginable, and lift more weight than I do, and look good doing it.
+These fairy-like people bend themselves into knots in every yoga pose imaginable, lift more weight than I do, and look way better than I do while doing it.